rgdgr8/Regional-Countries/README.md

 Note:
 1. GlideToVector library has been used to decode svg image files.
-2. Glide librariy have been used to download, cache and temporarily persist all image data
+2. Glide library have been used to download, cache and temporarily persist all image data
 3. Only text/String data has been stored using Room